 I feel odd photographing her as she is naked and based on my own body… I am not a super slim person and have been amply blessed in the bust department…

 A repurposed lamp stand worked out perfectly for the base and hubby added some castors.
-An old rolling chair could also make a great portable base and a coat of paint will usually make anything look intentional.
+An old rolling chair or even a coat rack pole could also make a great base and a coat of paint will usually make anything look intentional.

 ‘She’ has a nice shape, some tummy, and some behind.
 Your’s will depend on your exact measurements.
 The small price for the pattern is well worth it in my opinion.
-If you would like more shoulders there are also customizable ‘arms’ that are detachable.
+If you would like more shoulders there are also customizable ‘arm patterns’ that are detachable.
+I like to use ‘her’ to see fabric draping and love that I can pin into her.
+I suppose you could add some padding if the size changes… (hope not)

 I have not named her yet but she is a welcome addition to my sewing/working room and is often showing off a new scarf or inspirational fabric.
 Beware; it takes some getting used to seeing a double of yourself though… and accept yourself.
 Perfect!